 In a way, we can see that DevOps is all about efficiency and at the same time providing its customers with the best of the products available.
-DevOps can also be defined as the philosophy of efficient development, deployment and operation using the highest of all possible software’s available as on day.
+DevOps can also be defined as the philosophy of efficient development, deployment, and operation using the highest of all possible software’s available as on the day.
 Having said that, let us take a look at all possible DevOps tools available in the space of Containerization, for consumption by Organizations with no further delay.
 We will try to present each of these tools, explain their features and also provide you with the reasons why you should be choosing (if you are willing to choose it).

 Here we will take a look at each of the DevOps tools in specific, and understand the intrinsic of it.
 Based on its usage, we have also compiled some of the advantages of using it as well.
 Though the list is exhaustive, it is better you take the time to go through all the available options as this process is believed to be a onetime action for an individual or an Organization and for the impatient, you can definitely go to the tool of your choice directly.

 Marathon, an Apache Meso’s framework that was designed solely to manage containers can make your life pretty easy.
 In comparison to the other prevailing orchestration solutions such as Kubernetes, Docker Swarm, Marathon will allow and ensure that you will be able to scale your container infrastructure by just automating most of the management and also the monitoring tasks.
 Over the days, Mesos Marathon has been evolving into a very sophisticated and feature-rich tool.
-It becomes even more difficult to bring in the better of Apache Mesos Marathon into limelight all by itself.
+It becomes even more difficult to bring in the better of Apache Mesos Marathon into the limelight all by itself.

 Following are some of the advantages of using Marathon, let us now take a look at each and every one of them:

-Related Article: Introduction The Devops Docker
+Related Article: Introduction The DevOps Docker

 Related Article: 5 Unsung Tools Of DevOps

-Packer is a free and an open source software that finds its usage to create identical machine images or containers for various platform from a singly available source configuration.
+Packer is a free and an open source software that finds its usage to create identical machine images or containers for a various platform from a singly available source configuration.
 Having pre-baked machine images is very advantageous because to create them scratch is a very tedious task.
 There were not as many tools earlier that could perform this task, and even if there exists such a software or a tool – then there would have been a huge learning curve that gets associated with it.
-As a result of that, earlier to Packer – creation of machine images was always a threat to the agility of the operations team and also weren’t used despite their massive benefits.
+As a result of that, earlier to Packer – the creation of machine images was always a threat to the agility of the operations team and also weren’t used despite their massive benefits.
 Packer with its invent has been able to replace these from quite a long, as Packer is very easy to use and also automates the process of creation of any kind of machine image.